luau-lang/luau/rfcs/records.md

 local r = new X(1, 2)
 ```

+### Generic records

+> TODO: This needs some thought; e.g., do we support explicit specification of record arguments at construction time and what's the syntax for that?
+Do we need to do this in the first proposal?
+This likely makes packed records effectively impossible to support at runtime without a huge amount of work, does that matter?

 ### Type checking records

 Records defined via a `record` statement can be used in type annotations as usual.
 The unification rules say that a table can unify with a record if the fields
 match, which makes records similar to sealed tables from the type checking perspective. (note, this is hand wavy on subtyping rules)

 > TODO: How do you export a record type? `export record` would be straightforward but potentially conflicts with future export statements for functions/values.
+> Alternatively, is `export type Record = Record` too awkward?

 The methods defined on the record object are type checked as usual, with one exception - the implicit `self` has the type of the record.
 This is crucial because
 this is the one big issue we can't resolve with metatable-based OOP for tables, but it works for records because `:` is slightly more magical.